mooyoul/poo.email/README.md

 ## Project Structures

 - [Client](client) - All things about Client Application, which is React App currently
-- [Server](server) - All things about Server Application,, which is Lambda handlers and contains business logic
+- [Server](server) - All things about Server Application, which are Lambda handlers and contain business logic.
 - [Infra](infra) - All things about IaC